Watch Council Meetings

 Work Sessions are held on the second and fourth Tuesdays immediately following the regular meetings.

-Meeting agendas are posted on the City's website on the Thursday prior to each meeting.
+Meeting agendas are posted on the City's website on the Thursday evening prior to each meeting.
 The public is welcome and citizen participation is encouraged.
-The regular meetings are also televised live on Comcast cable channel 6 and replayed the following Thursday at 6:00 pm.
+Watch the meetings on-demand on our agenda portal (Note: Watching live on the portal is not available when Council meets in-person outside of City Hall).

 Boards and Commissions